AllThingsSmitty/must-watch-javascript/CONTRIBUTING.md

 * Add suggestions to the end of the appropriate year block; if re-ordering is needed the repository owner will make a final determination.

 Thank you for your suggestions!

+## Updating Your Pull Request

+Sometimes a maintainer will ask you to edit your pull request before it's included.
+This is normally due to spelling errors or because your PR didn't match the above guidlines guidelines.
+[This write-up](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) covers the different ways you can change a pull request.